charliemillhollinUST/LAB3/README.md

 Sending ADC data from PA4 over USART2 PD5 and PD6 pins.
 ADC data is 12 bits, so data is split across two 8 bit UART transmissions.
 See timer_loop() function to see how this is split.
 Transmissions occur every 10mS as per tim14.

+Part 2 of the lab can also utilize this code, as there are no new requirements for the transmission side.